ahadsenja/simple-nodecron-nodemailer-typescript/README.md

 1. Just clone this repo `https://github.com/ahadsenja/simple-nodecron-nodemailer-typescript.git`
 2. Enter to the project directory.
 3. Install the dependencies with `npm install` or `yarn install`.
-4. Open two terminal in your computer or vscode `\n` 4.1.
-At the first terminal, run `yarn ts` for compiling .ts into .js file to "build" directory.
+4. Open two terminal in your computer or vscode:
+  - At the first terminal, run `yarn ts` for compiling .ts into .js file to "build" directory.
-  4.2.
-At the second terminal, run `yarn dev` for running the application.
+  - At the second terminal, run `yarn dev` for running the application.

-Requirements:
+## Requirements:
 - Typescipt ^4.6.3
 - node-cron ^3.0.0
 - nodemailer ^6.7.3